-July - September 2007 Update: In 2007, the Maryland State Highway Administration (SHA) continued the feasibility study for managed priced lanes on I-270 from the I-270/I-370 interchange to the I-495 (Capital Beltway)/SR 193 in Virginia.
-The study limits connect the Intercounty Connector, a planned toll-lane facility, with Virginia's I-495 HOT Lanes project.
+October - December 2007 Update: In 2007, the Maryland State Highway Administration (SHA) continued the feasibility study assessing managed lanes on I-270 from the I-270/I-370 interchange in Gaithersburg to I-495 (Capital Beltway), and along I-495 to State Route 193 in Virginia (first interchange west of the Potomac River).
+The study limits connect the Intercounty Connector, a planned toll-lane facility between I-95 and I-270, with Virginia's I-495 HOT Lanes project.
 The project team is preparing a draft feasibility report describing the operations, costs and impacts of five alternatives with varying cross sections to fit within the existing highway corridor.
-The SHA expects to receive and review the draft feasibility report in fall 2007.
+The SHA expects to receive and review the draft feasibility report in early 2008.